 Avoid stress conditions during and following vaccination.

 Exposure to disease must be minimized as much as possible.

 For veterinary use only.

-The capability of the vaccine to produce satisfactory results depends upon many factors, including, but not limited to, conditions of storage and handling by the user, administration of the vaccine, health and the responsiveness of individual animals and the degree of field exposure.
+The capability of this vaccine to produce satisfactory results depends upon many factors including - but not limited to - conditions of storage and handling by the user, administration of the vaccine, health and responsiveness of individual chickens and degree of field exposure.
 Therefore, directions for use should be followed carefully.
 The use of this vaccine is subject to applicable state and federal laws and regulations.

-Presentation: Frozen vaccine: 5 x 10,000 dose vials.
+Presentation: 5 x 10,000 doses frozen.

-|Every effort has been made to ensure the accuracy of the Newcastle-Bronchitis Vaccine (B1 Strain, Mass.
-Type) information published above.
+|Every effort has been made to ensure the accuracy of the Newcastle-Bronchitis Vaccine (B1 Strain, Mass Type) information published above.
 However, it remains the responsibility of the readers to familiarize themselves with the product information contained on the US product label or package insert.|